Publish & Print is a professional, affordable, self publishing book company that uses Print On Demand (POD) technologies

-Subscribe to our mailing list for our latest releases, handy hints on self publishing, famous author quotes, writing tips and news of the International Welsh Poetry Competition.
+Subscribe to our mailing list for our latest releases, handy hints on self publishing, famous author quotes, writing tips and news of the International Welsh Poetry Competition and Poetry Book Awards.

 We usually send one email a month and you can unsubscribe at any time.

 Publish & Print uses MailChimp for our newsletters, they are GDPR compliant and we never give your e-mail address to anyone else.

 Scroll down to see some of their books:

 Lesley Williams lives in Swansea.
 After a long career in Social Services, early retirement gave her the opportunity to attend a variety of writing courses run by the University.
 She has performed her work locally as a member of the ‘Garage Players’ and continues to meet monthly with a small group of Swansea poets.

 This moving collection of poetry and prose – ‘Meanderings of the Mind’ – draws upon many of her own heartfelt personal experiences.